AdrianAgui/posts-board/README.md

 # posts-board

-Post board with CRUD functionalities that interact with the API [a link](https://jsonplaceholder.typicode.com/posts)
+Post board with CRUD functionalities that interact with the API [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com)

 ## Build